psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 The publication of the life of CHARLOTTE BRONTE, and the charges contained in it against the Cowen-bridge School has led to a good deal of angry feeling.
 The Rev. H. Shepheard, M.A., late Fellow and Tutor of Oriel College, Oxford, Incumbent of Casterton, and Chaplain and Secretary of the Clergy Daughters' School, in a letter in Wednesday's *Times*, defends the school, which he says " has been carried on since 1833 at Casterton, and, to borrow the words of a Preston paper the vile attack made on the rev. gentleman (Mr. Carus Wilson) has reference to the Clergy Daughters' Schools; and, in consequence of what is said on the subject in the Bronte memoirs, some ignorant reviewers of the public press in London have arrived at the conclusion that at Cowen-bridge, or Casterton, " there exists," as observes the editor of the Lancaster Gazette, "a sort of Dotheboys' Hall.
 In this neighbourhood the interesting establishments alluded to are well known, and we can only smile at the verdancy of our London contemporaries," &c.'
 Now, sir, in the visitors' book of the Casterton school there appears the name of 'Mrs. Gaskill' as having visited the institution in March, 1856.
 She was shown over the whole house, saw the pupils, and expressed nothing but satisfaction.
 Would it not have been, then, an act of bare justice, as well an ingenuous and graceful acknowledgment, on her part, to have inserted in her memoir a frank avowal that whatever may have been the merits or demerits of the Cowen-bridge School of 1824, the Casterton School of 1856 presented before her own eyes a spectacle of health and comfort in the pupils, and a result of generous large-hearted benevolence in the founder, such as might well bring upon him, not calumny and vituperation, but blessings and gratitude?
 Such an avowal is indispensably required on Mrs. Gaskill's part, if she desires to relieve herself from the charge of conduct which I do not choose to characterise.
 Her own mind evidently has its misgivings as to the truth of the alleged facts even of the Cowen-bridge story.
 ```

-A copy of the letter sent to the *Manchester Guardian* also appeared in the *Lancaster Guardian*.
+One letter, originally sent to the *Manchester Guardian*, also appeared in the *Lancaster Guardian*.

 ```{admonition} The Casterton School Controversy, June 1857
 :class: dropdown